 How to Handle IRS Tax Notices

 Each year the IRS sends out millions of letters to taxpayers to either provide notice of a tax credit or of taxes due.
-Whatever the reason for receiving one, read on for nine tips to keep your cool when responding to the IRS.
+Whatever the reason for receiving one, read on for nine tips to keep your cool when responding to the IRS about a tax notice.

 It’s a common automatic response to panic or experience a feeling of dread when we receive a piece of mail sent to us by the IRS.
 Don’t let this dread cause you to ignore the letter and deal with the consequences later.
 Instead, by remaining aware that receiving notices is normal and requires only a simple response, you can remain calm as you review what is expected of you.

-Before taking any action, double check that the letter is authentic and is indeed from the IRS.
+Before taking any action, ensure you aren’t dealing with a tax scam.
+Double check that the letter is authentic and is indeed from the IRS.
 Be aware that the IRS sends notices and letters by mail.
 They never contact taxpayers about their tax account or tax return by email or phone call.
 If you receive a letter that looks suspicious, you may call and report it directly to the IRS.

 There are variety of reasons why the IRS sends correspondence, and it will typically cover a very specific issue about your account or tax return.
 Notices will likely be about notification on the changes of the taxpayer’s account, taxes owed, or simply ask you to provide an additional piece of information for clarification.